anzelpwj/heb_python_class/session-02_vars_and_fc.md

 savings = savings * (1 + rate_of_return/52)
 ```

-Final check: If you have interest compound after the pricipal payment, after 20 years you should have saved $318707.69.
+Final check: If you have interest compound after the principal payment, after 20 years you should have saved $318707.69.

 ## Challenge 2: Mortgage calculator